A non-commutative algorithm for multiplying 4x4 matrices using 48 non-complex multiplications: Abstract

 \section{Abstract}

-The quest for non-commutative matrix multiplication algorithms in small dimensions has seen a lot of recent improvements recently.
-In particular, the number of scalar multiplications required to multiply two~\(\matrixsize{4}{4}\) matrices was first reduced in~\cite{Fawzi:2022aa} from~\(49\) (two recursion levels of Strassen's algorithm) to~\(47\) but only in characteristic~\(2\) or more recently to~\(48\) in~\cite{alphaevolve} but over complex numbers.
+The quest for non-commutative matrix multiplication algorithms over non-commutative rings in small dimensions has recently seen significant progress.
+Specifically, the number of scalar multiplications required to multiply two~\(\matrixsize{4}{4}\) matrices was reduced in~\cite{Fawzi:2022aa} from~\(49\) (using two recursion levels of Strassen's algorithm) to~\(47\) in characteristic~\(2\), and more recently to~\(48\) in~\cite{alphaevolve} over the complex numbers.

-We propose an algorithm in~\(48\) multiplications with only rational coefficients, hence removing the complex number requirement.
-It was derived from the latter one, under the action of an isotropy which happen to project the algorithm on the field of rational numbers.
-We also produce a straight line program of this algorithm, reducing the leading constant in its complexity, as well as an alternative basis variant of it, leading to an algorithm running in~\({\frac{19}{16}n^{2+\frac{\log_2{3}}{2}} +o\!\left({n^{2+\frac{\log_2{3}}{2}}}\right)}\) operations over any ring containing an inverse of~\(2\).
+We propose an algorithm requiring~\(48\) multiplications that uses only rational coefficients, thereby removing the requirement for complex-number arithmetic, and making this algorithm valid over any ring except those of characteristic 2.
+We also produce a straight-line program of this algorithm reducing the number of additions and scalar multiplications, reaching a running time of~\(\frac{347}{32}n^{2+\log_4{\!3}} +o\!\left({n^{2+\log_4{\!3}}}\right)\) operations, as well as an alternative basis variant of it, leading to an algorithm running in~\({7n^{2+\log_4{\!3}} +o\!\left({n^{2+\log_4{\!3}}}\right)}\) operations over any ring containing an inverse of~\(2\).

+Similarly, the number of scalar multiplications required to multiply a~\(\matrixsize{3}{4}\) matrix by a~\(\matrixsize{4}{7}\) matrix was reduced from~\(66\) in~\cite{Smirnov:2021aa} to~\(63\) in~\cite{alphaevolve} by an algorithm over complex numbers.
+Using the same techniques, we propose an equivalent algorithm in~\(63\) multiplications using only rational coefficients.
+In both cases the rational algorithm is obtained by identifying an isotropy that projects the previously known complex-valued decomposition onto the field of rational numbers.